aroario2003/neomusic.nvim/README.md

 # After Install

 Once neomusic is installed with your plugin manager, it is recommended that you run `:checkhealth neomusic` inside of neovim.

+# Usage

+The idea behind this plugin is that you have your own collection of music in some directory on your system that can be played with mpv.
+This plugin essentially acts as a middle man between you and mpv.
+Most of how to use the plugin is self explanatory given the keybindings above.